The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 - Google Cloud Armor security policies provide edge security and act on client traffic to Google Front Ends (GFEs).

 - VPC firewall rules allow or deny traffic to and from your backends.
-You must create ingress allow firewall rules, whose targets are the load-balanced backend VMs, and whose sources are IP ranges used by external HTTP(S) load balancers.
+You must create ingress allow firewall rules, whose targets are the load-balanced backend VMs, and whose sources are IP ranges used by global external Application Load Balancers or classic Application Load Balancers.
 These rules allow GFEs and the health check systems to communicate with your backend VMs.

-For example, consider a scenario in which you want to allow traffic only from CIDR range 18.104.22.168/24 and CIDR range 22.214.171.124/24 to access your external HTTP(S) load balancer.
+For example, consider a scenario in which you want to allow traffic only from CIDR range 188.8.131.52/24 and CIDR range 184.108.40.206/24 to access your global external Application Load Balancer or classic Application Load Balancer.
 Your goal is to ensure that traffic cannot directly reach the backend load balanced instances.
-In other words, only external traffic proxied through the external HTTP(S) load balancer with an associated security policy should reach the instances.
+In other words, only external traffic proxied through the global external Application Load Balancer or the classic Application Load Balancer with an associated security policy should reach the instances.

 In the previous illustration, you accomplish your security objectives by configuring your Google Cloud deployment as follows: